-Honorable Mention: Television, Suicide, Patti Smith, Jawbreaker, Leftover Crack
+Honourable Mention: Television, Suicide, Patti Smith, Jawbreaker, Leftover Crack

 North Carolina: Superchunk

 Chapel Hill’s Superchunk are an example of a punk band everyone knows from different eras.
 On the one hand, their classic material was pivotal in bridging the gap between indie rock and punk.
-On the other, recent albums like 2013’s I Hate Music and this year’s What A Time To Be Alive gained critical acclaim and introduced a whole slew of new listeners to their eerie suburband sound.
+On the other, recent albums like 2013’s I Hate Music and this year’s What A Time To Be Alive gained critical acclaim and introduced a whole slew of new listeners to their eerie suburban sound.
 Of course, it also helps the band’s reputation that frontman Matt McCaughan and bassist Laura Ballance co-founded Merge Records and released seminal albums by bands like Neutral Milk Hotel and Arcade Fire.

 Required Listening: Foolish (1994)

-Honorable Mention: Zegota, Antiseen
+Honourable Mention: Zegota, Antiseen

 North Dakota: The Lone Boners